-Who wants living in an ill-smelling home full of mold, mildew and allergic and unhealthy environment?
+Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
 Absolutely, no one!

 But what to do if you have a big basement or live in an area with annoyingly high humidity levels?
-If mildew, mold, dust mites and the unhealthy environment is bothering you, then this is the perfect time for you to buy a large capacity dehumidifier.
+If mildew, mold, dust mites, and the unhealthy environment are bothering you, this is the perfect time for you to buy a large capacity dehumidifier.

 And the Kenmore KM70 Dehumidifier can be a good choice to dehumidify basements and large spaces with its 70-pint capacity.

 The Kenmore KM70 is a sleek and handsome dehumidifier.
 It draws less power and quieter than other 70-pint dehumidifier brands.
 It boasts a lot of features, with some that are unique to Kenmore.
 However, unlike any other things, Kenmore KM70 also has its negative side.
 Compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.

 - Poor moisture removal

 - Short warranty

 In terms of energy efficiency, the Kenmore KM70 is a good performer with the Energy Star label but not that great when combined with other factors.
 Measuring for its power draw, the KM70 dehumidifier draws 590 watts at 50 percent relative humidity.

 However, both moisture removal and power draw rate are important in determining a particular dehumidifier’s overall energy efficiency.
 The problem is that, even though the Kenmore has a lower power draw than other dehumidifiers, the rate at which it can remove moisture is much lower than the average.
 The overall energy efficiency of Kenmore then suffers because of this.